pymodbus-dev/pymodbus/API_changes.rst

 - Python 3.9 is reaching end of life, and no longer supported.
   Depending on the usage the code might still work
 - Start*Server, custom_functions -> custom_pdu (handled by Modbus<x>Server)
+- Bit handling (e.g. read_coils) was not handling the bits in the correct order

 API changes 3.8.0
 -----------------